chaoscarnival/chaos-workshop-guide-2023/README.md

 #### Activity

-- Upon "Launch Experiment", select the appropriate chaos infrastructure (connected in the previous steps) & provide the appropriate `App Namespace` in the `Target Application` section.
+- Upon "Launch Experiment", select the appropriate chaos infrastructure (connected in the previous steps) & provide the appropriate `App Namespace` (namespace corresponding to the sandbox env) and `App Label` (app=cartservice)in the `Target Application` section.
 Proceed to run the chaos experiment.

 #### Expected Result